thallosaurus/thallosaurus.github.io/md/index.md

 # Hello!

 Welcome to my page!
-Right now, there is no real content but it'll follow, I promise!
+Right now, there is no real content but it'll follow, I promise! [test me](#test)

 ## Who are you?
 My name is Philipp Gaßner and I live in Bavaria, Germany.
 I'm currently in training to become a software engineer.
 I love making music because it allows me to express myself.
-Read more about it [here](?p=music).
+Read more about it [here](#music).

 Languages/Skills I know and can handle fine:
 * JavaScript